jnthn/raku-log-timeline/README.md

 log, but with a focus on things that happen over time rather than just individual events.
 The `Log::Timeline` module provides a means to do that.

-**Status:** while `Log::Timeline` itself works, the things to make it useful are still to come.
-It has been published at this point to enable integration of it into an upcoming Cro release, so HTTP requests and server pipelines can be logged.
-An upcoming Comma release will provide a means to visualize the timeline and observe it live.

 ## Key features

 Currently implemented: